Brick Court Chambers

 Her recent experience includes:

-• Acting in a high-value arbitration relating to the termination of a partnership agreement in connection with a London-based private equity fund (LCIA Rules, London seat) (led by Fionn Pilbrow KC).
+• Acting in a high-value arbitration relating to the termination of a partnership agreement connected to a London-based private equity fund (LCIA Rules, London seat) (led by Fionn Pilbrow KC).

-• Acting for a Caribbean Government in its dispute with the concession holder of a freeport zone (UNCITRAL Rules, Nassau seat) (led by Harry Matovu KC, Richard Eschwege KC, Emilie Gonin).
+• Acting for a Caribbean Government in its dispute with the concession holder of a freeport zone (UNCITRAL Rules, Nassau seat) (led by Harry Matovu KC, Richard Eschwege KC, Emilie Gonan).

 Unled:

-• Shakespeare Monofilament v Eurosaf SRL: acting for the Claimant in a £1 million+ commercial debt claim in relation to a contract for the provision of monofilament products (unled, Circuit Commercial Court).
+• Shakespeare Monofilament v Eurosaf SRL: a £1 million+ commercial debt claim concerning a contract for the supply of monofilament products.
+A three-day trial in the Circuit Commercial Court is listed in 2026 (unled, instructed by Eversheds)

-Before coming to the bar, Joanna taught Public Law at London School of Economics, and worked for several years in human rights litigation focussed on online speech and digital privacy.
-She had conduct of cases before a range of international courts and tribunals and was appointed to assist the UN Special Rapporteur on counter-terrorism and human rights in respect of surveillance technologies.
+Joanna has a strong background in public law.
+Before coming to the bar, she taught Public Law at the London School of Economics, and worked for several years in human rights litigation focussed on online speech and digital privacy.
+She had conduct of cases before a range of international courts and tribunals and was appointed to assist the UN Special Rapporteur on Counter-Terrorism and Human Rights in respect of surveillance technologies.

 Her recent experience includes: